kc01-8/Diarization-Splitter/README.md

 mutliple regions, which can be color coded or otherwise enhanced for clarity.

-This project was designed for https://github.com/MahmoudAshraf97/whisper-diarization and the files it produces, that is a .srt file with each individual speaker being denoted by "Speaker X:" in the file.
+This project was designed for https://github.com/MahmoudAshraf97/whisper-diarization and the files it produces, that is an .srt file with each individual speaker being denoted by "Speaker X:" in the file.

 # How to use